bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-2--coding-and-arduino/README.md

 * Button and LED should not be in series

 #### Activity 4 - LED Switch
 * Have the LED turn on if off when the button is clicked and turn off if on when the button is clicked (toggle on/off).
+Refer to Module 2 slides for the button circuit schematic.

 #### Activity 5 - LED Three Presses
 * Have an LED toggle on/off after three clicks of a button.